jsitompul/automatic-sudoku-solver-with-pyautogui/README.md

     ```sh
     python sudoku_solver.py
     ```
 2. Input each row of the Sudoku puzzle when prompted.
-Input rows as a continuous string of numbers (e.g., `530070000`).
+Input rows as a string of 9-digit number (e.g., `530070000`).
 3. Once all rows are inputted, the script will solve the puzzle and automatically input the solution using `pyautogui`.

 ## How It Works